CodinGame/monaco-vscode-api/README.md

   - Define your own storage or use the default BrowserStorageService.
 The storage service is used in many places either as a cache or as a user preference store.
 For instance:
     - Current loaded theme is stored in there to be loaded faster on start.
     - Every panel/view positions are stored in there.
+- **LifeCycle**: `vscode/service-override/lifecycle`
+  - Allow other services to veto a page reload (for instance when not all open files are saved)
+- **Remote agent**: `vscode/service-override/remoteAgent`
+  - Connect to a remote vscode agent and have access to:
+    - The remote filesystem
+    - The remote file search
+    - Running terminals
+    - Running vscode extensions (not web-compatible)
+    - and probably more?
+  This library exports a `vscode-ext-host-server` bin to start the remote agent

 Usage: